 At the eastern end of our proposed trail is Tecumseh Landing, located at the south end of the town of Brookville.
 Visitors can park next to the drive-through Visitor’s Center and then take a short walk, which crosses the railroad track and ends on the bank of the beautiful Whitewater River.

-Current plans call for an eight-mile trail between the operational Grist Mill in Metamora and Butler Run Aqueduct in Brookville.
+Current plans call for an fourteen-mile trail between the Feeder Dam in Laurel and Butler Run Aqueduct in Brookville.

 The Momentum is growing as communities realize the value of public trails: